AaronCJimeny/FP04-groundwater/README.md

     - We expect that the decline in water levels in a region will correlate with an increased severity of wildfires/drought in the same timeframe.
 - Findings
     - At a national scale, droubt and wildfire were somewhat correlated in our data, but it was clear that more factors contribute to wildfire prevalance and severity.
     - For Colorado specifically, however, droubt severity and wildfire severity were very closely related.
+Both data had strong spikes in the years 2002, 2012, 2018, and 2022.
-    - For Colorado, there was no correlation between groundwater level and droubt severity or wildfire severity.
+    - For Colorado, there was no correlation between groundwater level and droubt severity or wildfire severity, and there were no responses in the data to the strong drought and wildfire years.
+- Conclusions
+    - Due to time constraints, a nation-wide analysis of groundwater levels was unable to be conducted.
+However, for Colorado, a minor trend of decreasing levels was observed, although the magnitude and time scale were both too small for strong conclusions to be drawn.
+    - A strong correlation between drought severity and wildfire occurence and propagation were observed in Colorado.
+However, the trend was noticeably diluted at a national scale.
 #### Member Contributions:
 - Aaron Jimenez: Groundwater Analysis, final version of README
-- Luke Mazza: Drought Analysis,
+- Luke Mazza: Drought Analysis notebook and figures, intial README, folder structure for repository
-- Thomas Ho: National Wildfire Analysis
+- Thomas Ho: National Wildfire Analysis notebook and figures, locating data sources
-- Aiden Hamre: Colorado Wildfire Analysis
+- Aiden Hamre: Colorado Wildfire Analysis notebook and figures, locating data sources
 #### References:
 1- https://droughtmonitor.unl.edu/CurrentMap.aspx